-We have audited the accompanying financial statements of Concordia University, St. Paul (the Organization), an educational institution of the Lutheran Church - Missouri Synod, which comprise the statements of financial position as of June 30, 2023 and 2022, and the related statements of activities and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Concordia University, St. Paul (the Organization), an educational institution of the Lutheran Church - Missouri Synod, which comprise the statements of financial position as of June 30, 2024 and 2023, and the related statements of activities and cash flows for the years then ended, and the related notes to the financial statements.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Concordia University, St. Paul as of June 30, 2023 and 2022, and changes in the net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Concordia University, St. Paul as of June 30, 2024 and 2023, and changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.